Lagodon: Description

-Range
+Lagodon has a moderately deep and compressed oval-shaped body with a small mouth and moderately large eyes.
+The dorsal profile of the head is steep and leads to a sharp snout.
+The teeth in the front of the mouth are small and incisor-like and point outwards.
+There are 12 dorsal fin spines; the first spine is small and points forward and gives this fish its common name of pinfish, and 10 dorsal fin rays.
+The anal fin has three spines and 11 soft rays.
+This species has an olive back, shading to bluish-silver on the flanks marked with slender yellow and blue horizontal stripes and five or six dark, poorly defined, vertical bars also on the flank.
+The fins are pale yellow with wide, pale blue edges.
+There is an obvious black spot on the shoulder, to the rear of the operculum.
+The pinfish has a maximum published total length of 40 cm, although 18 cm is more typical, and a maximum published weight of 1.5 kg.

+Distribution and habitat

-The pinfish is found in Bermuda and along the United States coast from Massachusetts to Texas, and down along the Mexican Gulf Coast.
+Lagodon is found in Bermuda and along the United States coast from Massachusetts to Texas, and down along the Mexican Gulf Coast.
 It is also found along the northern Yucatán coast and near some northern Caribbean islands, but it is less common in the tropical portions of its range.

-Habitat

 The adult pinfish prefers waters between 30 and 50 feet deep, while the juvenile is more common where there is some cover, such as seagrass beds, rocky bottoms, jetties, pilings, and mangroves.
 It prefers higher-salinity water.
 It rarely schools, but it associates with other individuals, especially where food items such as barnacles are abundant.

 Diet

-Pinfish undergo ontogenetic changes in the morphology of their dentition and gut tracts which affect diet throughout their life history.
+Lagodon undergoes ontogenetic changes in the morphology of their dentition and gut tracts which affect diet throughout their life history.
 Juvenile pinfish are carnivorous and primarily eat shrimp, fish eggs, insect larvae, polychaete worms, and amphipods.
 As pinfish become older and larger they become increasingly more herbivorous, with plant matter comprising >90% of the diet for pinfish greater than 100mm.